 Before running regularly though you might want to consider measuring you fitness level, and check if it’s appropriate enough for you to start regular running sessions.

-If not, then you might want to consider working out at home first and when you get to a proper fitness level for running outside you start doing that.
+If not, then you might want to consider working out at home first.
+This can include anything from calisthenics to weight training workouts, be it doing squats everyday, doing 100 jumping jacks a day, or some dumbbell-only workouts like the alternating dumbbell press or the seated tricep press. – it’s all up to you.
+When you get to a proper fitness level for running outside you start doing that.

 How Does Running Impact the Lower Body?